bneedhamia/LunarClock/README.md

 the percentage of its face that is illuminated.

 XXX Not ready to use yet.
-I'm currently developing it.
+I'm currently developing it. in particular, it uses a modified version of the Sparkfun ESP8266 WiFi Shield library, and I'm waiting to commit that until I learn how to create a good pull request.
+The mods to the library are to support the Serial1, Serial2, and Serial3 pins of the Arduino Mega.

 State: it reads HM Almanac page to read the date/time (UTC), the current age of the moon, and percent of its face that is illuminated.